seekrcentral/seekrtools/docs/tutorial_tryp_ben_parametrize.rst

 If this returns a path, you should be good.
 Otherwise, you'll need to install AmberTools.
 If antechamber exists on your computer, run the following command::

-  antechamber -i BEN.cif -fi ccif -bk BEN -o benz.mol2 -fo mol2 -c bcc -nc 1
+  antechamber -i ben.pdb -fi pdb -bk BEN -o benz.mol2 -fo mol2 -c bcc -nc 1

 Each argument means the following information:

-**-i BEN.cif** - Take the BEN.cif file as input.
+**-i ben.pdb** - Take the ben.pdb file as input.

-**-fi ccif** - The format of BEN.cif is in ccif (CIF) format.
+**-fi pdb** - The format of ben.pdb is in PDB format.

-**-bk BEN** - The component/block ID for benzamidine in the CIF file is "BEN".
+**-bk BEN** - The component/block ID for benzamidine in the PDB file is "BEN".

 **-o benz.mol2** - Specify output file name of benzamidine molecule.